autobrr/autobrr.com/docs/3rd-party-tools/upgraderr.md

 ### Cross-Seed functionality {#upgraderr-cross-seed-functionality}

 At the time of this writing, Upgraderr has excellent cross-seed functionality that runs in milliseconds.
-Presently there's a partial matcher implemented, where if 80% of the data matches the existing torrent, the new torrent will have the conflicting files (should they exist) renamed, to not corrupt the existing torrent.
+Currently, a partial matching system is in place where if 80% of the data matches an existing torrent, any conflicting files in the new torrent (if they exist) will be renamed to avoid corrupting the original torrent.

 On the external Webhook action, utilize the following payload, replacing the host(s), user and password with your configuration.
 The expected return code is 250.